stina10/GettingCleaningDataCourseProject/README.md

 * 'README.txt'

 * A code book for the tidy.txt file which includes:
---- Steps taken to transform the data and perform summaries
---- A description, class and unit of measure of each column
+** Steps taken to transform the data and perform summaries ** A description, class and unit of measure of each column

 * 'tidy.txt': The resulting dataset that includes the average of each variable for each activity and each subject.
---- This file was uploaded to the Coursera website (and is not stored in the repot).
+** This file was uploaded to the Coursera website (and is not stored in the repot).
---- The command for reading tidy.txt in R would be:
+** The command for reading tidy.txt in R would be:
 	data <- read.table("file_path/tidy.txt", header = TRUE)
     	View(data)

 * 'run_analysis': The R script that contains the code for performing the analysis.
---- Significant comments were including within the script to define each step
+** Significant comments were included within the script to define each step